material-motion/material-motion/concepts/runtimes.md

 Note that "one executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.

 ### Repeated: forward events to executors

 The Runtime is now expected to forward relevant events to the executors.

+The order in which events are executed depends on the order in which the Transaction operations occurred.

 #### Initialization